At Oxbow Regional Park, October 17 and 18, 2015

 How do young salmon find food and refuge from floods and predators?
-Join Bill Weiler from the Sandy River Basin Watershed Council to learn the science behind a side channel restoration project at Oxbow's Happy Creek.
-Restoring habitat lost in a 1960s road-building project, this year's work creates deep pools, bubbling riffles and hiding places for juvenile Chinook, Coho and Steelhead salmon.
+Join the Sandy River Basin Watershed Council to learn the science behind a side channel restoration project at Oxbow's Happy Creek.
+Restoring habitat lost in a 1960s road-building project created deep pools, bubbling riffles and hiding places for juvenile Chinook, Coho and Steelhead salmon.
 Learn the characteristics of good habitat and tips on native plants and salmon-friendly practices you can incorporate into your life.
 Suitable for ages 8 and older.
 Meet at Alder Shelter (group picnic area A) at 1:45 p.m.

 No-dogs policy: To protect plants, wildlife and people, Metro does not allow pets at regional parks and natural areas.
 Pets can damage habitat and threaten wildlife the region has worked to protect.
 In natural areas where dogs are not allowed, people see more wildlife and get closer to it.
 Seeing-eye dogs or other service animals are allowed.
 Please bring cleanup materials. http://www.oregonmetro.gov/parks/dogs-hunting-policies